Pipeline lifecycle

 Program status (compilation status)

-The program status only varies during the pipeline Stopped
+The program status only varies during the pipeline Stopped resources status, as the pipeline

 can only be edited in that status, and it must have successfully compiled before being started.